-Joe Roth is the Majority Owner of the Seattle Sounders FC.
-His vision to establish Seattle as the soccer capital of the U.S. was a significant catalyst in the success of Sounders FC over the first six years in Major League Soccer.
+Owner of Seattle Sounders FC, Joe Roth’s vision to establish Seattle as the soccer capi- tal of the U.S. was a signifcant catalyst in the success of Sounders FC over its first eight years in Major League Soccer.
 His foresight has also led to his long-standing achievement in the film and entertainment industry.

 Before establishing Caravan Pictures, Roth served as Chairman of Twentieth Century FOX from July 1989 until November 1992.
 During his tenure at the studio, the company made such successful films as Home Alone, Home Alone 2: Lost in New York, Die Hard 2, Sleeping with the Enemy, Mrs. Doubtfire, My Cousin Vinny, White Men Can’t Jump, Edward Scissorhands, The Commitments and The Last of the Mohicans.

 Prior to Twentieth Century FOX, Roth was a highly successful independent producer/director, co- founding Morgan Creek Pictures, for which he produced such films as Young Guns, Dead Ringers, Major League and Bachelor Party.
 Roth directed both Streets of Gold and Revenge of the Nerds II for Twentieth Century FOX, and Coupe De Ville for Universal Pictures.

 Equally noted for his diverse civic and charitable activities, Roth has received various awards such as the 1991 Variety Clubs Man of the Year Award, the 1996 Humanitarian Award from the NCCJ, the 1997 American Museum of Moving Image Award and was honored in 1998 by APLA and the National Multiple Sclerosis Society.
 Roth was also the recipient of the 2004 Dorothy and Sherrill C. Corwin Human Relations Award from the American Jewish Committee, and is an active supporter of the SIDS alliance.